tuckerweibell/recipe/src/unreleased.md

 - Updated hosted visual regression test runtime to use latest chrome-aws-lambda and puppeteer libraries to be compatible with the AWS runtime support policy updated on Jan 1, 2020.

 #### Development workflow

+- Created a babel plugin for recipe (`@ezcater/babel-plugin-recipe`) for using static analysis to track Recipe usage in downstream applications.